Jxxx-Vx/Admin-Panel-v1/README.md

 # Haha

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.13.
+The project will implement the NG-Zorro UI library to create a basic administration panel.

 ## Development server
 In addition, make sure to run the command after cloning: npm install --save-dev @angular-devkit/build-angular